Application deadline:

 How many credits will I have by the end of the academic programme?

 Human Rights and Democratisation MA programme includes both compulsory and elective courses.
-The whole programme comprises a total of 120 credits, including Master’s thesis amounting 24 credits.
-The teaching staff involves most prominent professionals of the field in all of the partner countries.
-Number of visiting scholars is foreseen to be invited.
+The whole programme comprises a total of 60 credits, including Master’s thesis amounting 14 credits.
+The teaching staff involves most prominent professionals of the field at all partner countries.
+A number of visiting scholars is foreseen to be invited.

 Is the study part-time or full-time?